fturati/floc-minhash-attacks/FLoC/README.md

 First the LeakGAN needs to be trained, this can be done by running the `ml-25m_main.py` file in the `GAN` folder.
 It was trained on a Windows computer using an Nvidia GeForce RTX 2070 Super.

-Then once some checkpoints from the GAN training have been saved, it is possible to run `pipeline.py` in the `evaluation` folder.
+Then, once some checkpoints from the GAN training have been saved, it is possible to run `pipeline.py` in the `evaluation` folder.
 It runs the GAN-IP attack on FLoC.

 Each folder containing code has its own `README.md` which provide additional information on its content.